jturner314/typed_csv/README.md

 The reader does type-based decoding for each record in the CSV data.
 It checks that the headers match the field names in the record type.
-The reader can optionally reorder columns to match headers to field names or use an arbitrary predicate to match headers to field names.
+The reader can optionally reorder columns to match headers to field names, ignore unused columns, or use an arbitrary predicate to match headers to field names.

 ```rust
 extern crate rustc_serialize;